daisygunn/grow-restaurant/README.md

 - Landing page with brief information about the restaurant and links to the menu and reservations page
 - Menus page, with links to food & drinks menu respectively
 - Reservations page, with a booking form to enquire with the restaurant
-- Manage reservations page, where logged in users can edit/delete existing reservations they have.
+- Manage reservations page, where logged-in users can edit/delete existing reservations they have.
 - Update details page, for logged in users to update their details which in turn updates the customer model.
 - Register/login feature using Django allauth
 - Contact form that sends an email using Gmail SMTP